Registration is Now Open to Begin Any time

-Training Registration: Early-bird registration is $395 through September 19, after this the normal intensive training cost is $595.
-This includes two live video sessions each day, all recorded so you can watch any time and keep them forever, two additional Q&A sessions, plus forever-access to the private group for everyone joining this course.
-This early-bird special is $200 less than our usual online intensive cost, we want to make it easier for us all to share here together now, just like our in-person trainings.
+Training Registration: Training cost is $595.
+This includes two instructional video sessions each day, all recorded so you can watch any time and keep them forever, two additional Q&A sessions, plus forever-access to the private group for sharing with everyone in this course.

 You can click here to register.

 Installment plans and scholarship help are available, just email Mike@StralaYoga.com.